 2. Quality of relationship is enhanced by having the opportunity to parent your child normally – not just on weekends and not just occasionally on holidays.
 If you want children to be happier, better adjusted, and have fewer mental health issues, then taking all of the available data, JPC is your very best bet – even for high conflict cases.

 It follows that if we want to do better for children, then we have to legislatively abolish the outmoded and scientifically incorrect assumptions that have until now driven our social and legal policies.
 We need a rebuttable presumption in favour of JPC, also known as “Equal Shared Parenting”.
 Nielsen has drawn together the data from disparate sources and has shown that children benefit most from shared physical custody even when conflict is high and the parents cannot co-parent well.
-It’s time for Canada to step up.
+It’s time for Canada to step up on child custody laws.